DanielXMoore/Hera/NOTES.md

 Not sure how to get these to play nice yet so just going with the Coffee stack traces for now.

+How to build types with .civet files when using esbuild?
+---

+esbuild resolves and transpiles .civet with `@danielx/civet/esbuild-plugin` but can't build types.

+ts-node resolves and transpiles .civet with `@danielx/civet/esm` loader and works fine for tests with `--transpileOnly`

+VSCode resolves and has editor integration when Civet Language Server is installed.

+tsc can't resolve .civet https://github.com/Microsoft/TypeScript/issues/16607

+To work around tsc limitations create a an additional folder `types` and add it to `rootDirs` in `build/tconfig.json`

+Create .d.ts files for modules that tsc needs to resolve.
+Name ones for `.civet` files `.civet.d.ts` Now tsc will be able to use that additional root to resolve.
+Also works for `parser.js`.

+These can be updated manually or transpiled one at a time as needed using tsc.

 Timesheet
 ---